-A human touch will add more or less value, depending on a few factors like language combination, content domain, complexity and technical level, whether content is prosaic or creative, how well-written the source content is, input format, etc.
+Have machine translations reached full parity with humans?
+Not quite—which makes a human touch essential.
+The accuracy and effectiveness of machine translations will depend on numerous factors, such as language combination, content domain, complexity and technical level, whether the content is prosaic or creative, how well-written the source content is, input format, and more.

-Due to these infinite variations, machine translations are not (and probably never will be) able to detect and implement the correct translation in every instance.
-Hence, to have a highly reliable translation output when utilizing machine translation, human post-editing will be indispensable in most instances.
-Also, to improve the performance of your Custom Neural Machine Translation Engine (CMTE), feedback from a human linguist is necessary for retraining.
+Due to these infinite variations, machine translations are not able to detect every linguistic nuance and produce a correct translation in every instance.
+In most cases, to guarantee a highly reliable translation output when utilizing machine translation, human post-editing is indispensable.
+Moreover, if you are using a Custom Neural Machine Translation Engine (CMTE), feedback from a human linguist is necessary for retraining purposes to improve performance.

 At Trusted Translations, we have expert linguists trained specifically to post-edit machine-generated translations.
-Our expert post-editors utilize their experience with machine or automated translation output to not only correct the output, but also to improve future machine translation output.
+Our skilled post-editors rely on their experience with machine or automated translation output not only to provide corrections, but also to improve future output.

-With the right technology tools in place, the post-editing process will improve the quality of the output of a current translation project, allow you to store that quality data in your translation memory (TM), and will also improve the efficiency and accuracy of the machine translation engine for future projects.
+With the right technology tools in place, the post-editing process will improve the output quality of a current translation project, allow you to store that quality data in your translation memory (TM), and also improve the efficiency and accuracy of the machine translation engine for future projects.

 Translating and Post-Editing Processes

-It all starts with the mental process used when reviewing bilingual content.
-When translating content from scratch, faced with the fact that the “target” (the would-be translation) is a blank canvas, translators normally follow this process:
+- Quite recently, academia has started developing curricula to address the growing demand for human post-editors.
+This training begins with the mental process used when reviewing bilingual content.
+When translating content from scratch, faced with a “target” (the would-be translation) that is a blank canvas, translators normally:

 - Formulate the translation internally (i.e., in their brain).